Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Localization properties

 Before moving to a precise study of this RLT, we display in Fig.~\ref{fig:phase diagrams eta}(c) the case of $\Gamma = 3.5$.
 By further increasing $\Gamma$, we increase the modulation on the distances $d_{2,m}$ as compared to the one on $d_{1,m}$, so that the parameter region respecting the constraint \eqref{eq:dipolar constraint} is reduced.
-A similar cusp ---and therefore an RLT--- to that visible in Fig.~\ref{fig:phase diagrams eta}(b) is still present in Fig.~\ref{fig:phase diagrams eta}(c) for $\epsilon\sim-0.30$.
+A similar cusp---and therefore an RLT---to that visible in Fig.~\ref{fig:phase diagrams eta}(b) is still present in Fig.~\ref{fig:phase diagrams eta}(c) for $\epsilon\sim-0.30$, now for a reduced value of $\Delta_1$.
+As in Fig.~\ref{fig:phase diagrams eta}(b), the RLT occurs around values of $\epsilon$ and $\Delta_1$ where the local dimerization is reduced, a parameter region comprised between the lower and upper black dotted lines.
+We note that considering values of the quasiperiodic strength ratio $\Gamma<1$ would simply reverse the roles of $\epsilon>0$ and $\epsilon<0$.
+Indeed, the Hamiltonian \eqref{eq:H} is invariant under the transformation $(\Gamma, \epsilon) \rightarrow (1/\Gamma, -\epsilon)$.
+Finally, other choices of $\beta$ may lead to qualitatively similar results, although it strongly modifies the parameter region in which an RLT appears, as unveiled in Ref.~\cite{Nair2025}.
+In our study, while the sum of the bronze and golden ratio allows the observed RLT, the golden ratio leads only to a transition in an extremely narrow parameter region, supporting our hypothesis of an RLT originating from the local undimerization effect discussed previously.